headforwards-spd/headforwards-website/src/pages/info-pages/terms-of-use.md

 ---
 uuid: 5fafcbb0-13bb-11ea-9795-cb94363984ef
+type: legal-page
 title: Website usage terms and conditions
+introduction:
+    text: >-
+        Welcome to our website.
+If you continue to browse and use this website, you are agreeing to comply with and be bound by the following terms and conditions of use, which together with our privacy policy govern Headforward’s relationship with you in relation to this website.
+If you disagree with any part of these terms and conditions, please do not use our website.

+        The term Headforwards or ‘us’ or ‘we’ refers to the owner of the website whose registered office is Headforwards Solutions Ltd. The Engine House, Wheal Kitty, St Agnes.
+TR5 0RD.
+Our company registration number is 07576641, company registered in England and Wales.
+The term ‘you’ refers to the user or viewer of our website.
 sections:
   - text: >-
       The use of this website is subject to the following terms of use: